dfontana/lyra/README.md

 - [ ] App Launching needs to know where to find programs
 - [ ] Build & test

+## MVP 4: Configuration Window

+- [ ] Specialize Configuration command to alter the config file
+  - [ ] Window Size
+  - [ ] Window Location
+  - [ ] Paths for file search
+  - [ ] Paths/Extensions for application search
+  - [ ] Command to run when opening file
+  - [ ] Command to run when opening application
+  - [ ] Key Commands to open/hide
+  - [ ] Key Commands to select up/down?

 ## Stretch

 - Linux support